 Lean but tasty

-Ukrainian ladies cook wonderfully.
+Ukraine girls cook wonderfully.
 The fact that the Christmas dishes are lean is fully made up by their delicious taste.
-In former times adults did not eat anything until the first star on the festive day, only children were allowed to eat.
+In former times adults did not eat anything until the first star on a festive day, only children were allowed to eat.
 The Christmas dinner begins after the prayer with kutya, then the other dishes follow.

 As a rule, the festive dinner lasts for 2-3 or even 4 hours.
 Then the time for carols comes.
 Young boys and Ukrainian girls dressed as national heroes and beasts go to the neighbors and sing songs, play pranks.
 Carolers are presented with sweets and pastries, as well as apples and nuts.
 If these are friends or relatives, they are invited to a festive table.
 Until now, there is a custom that children should bring Christmas supper to their grandparents or godparents.

 Bright Christmas traditions may help you create a special atmosphere at home.
 But, for certain, the main thing is the festive mood of your family.
-Don’t miss a chance to greet a Ukrainian lady today as Christmas is coming!
-Stay benevolent and feel joy with your heart and may the God be with you!
+Don’t miss a chance to greet online Slavic women today as Christmas is coming!
+Stay benevolent and feel joy with your heart and may God be with you!